 1. Eat healthily and mindfully.

-Too often we eat our meals while multitasking, thus denying ourselves the pure experience of nourishing meal.
+Too often we eat our meals while multitasking, thus denying ourselves the pure experience of a nourishing meal.
 Would you work on the computer when having dinner with a loved one?
 Treat yourself with that same level of respect, and allow yourself to indulge in a meal without any distractions.

 2. Keep track of your accomplishments.